moja-global/GCBM.Belize/docs/moja_global_docs/CODE_OF_CONDUCT.md

 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+Focusing on what is best not just for us as individuals but for the overall community overall community

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualized language or imagery and sexual attention or

+  advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment